cul/dlst-studio/_posts/2021-01-11-coding-with-the-dead.md

 banner, however, he will resuscitate the project, now called _Wandertext_, and develop it anew (but better) on Twitch.

-What “Coding with the Dead” sacrifices in banter and collegiality (Moacir will typically be alone, possibly talking to himself) is countered by the increased complexity and depth of _Wandertext_.
-The Rose Hall project relies on a fixed dataset from which it constructs visualizations for the public so that they may better imagine the lives of the enslaved persons at Rose Hall plantation in Jamaica. _Wandertext_, however, is a project dedicated to _creating_ datasets, thereby providing a semantically rich catalog of places referred to in various “texts” (understood broadly) that can then be cross-referenced with
+What _Coding with the Dead_ sacrifices in banter and collegiality (Moacir will typically be alone, possibly talking to himself) is countered by the increased complexity and depth of _Wandertext_.  _The Rose Hall Project_ relies on a fixed dataset from which it constructs visualizations for the public so that they may better imagine the lives of the enslaved persons at the Rose Hall plantation in Jamaica. _Wandertext_, however, is a project dedicated to _creating_ datasets, thereby providing a semantically rich catalog of places referred to in various “texts” (understood broadly) that can then be cross-referenced with